LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-hardest-punch-in-the-face.md

 and dying proud, at last;

-isn’t that what you wanted?
+isn't that what you wanted?

 Dying with a smile.